IDEO-coLAB/nomad-cli/README.md

 # nomad-cli

-Command line tool for using nomad
+A command line tool for using nomad